pavankjadda/KafkaStream-CQRS-EventSourcing/README.md

     ```
 2. Clone this repository and open in IntelliJ or Eclipse as maven project and run `KafkaStreamApplication` class.
 This will bring up producer class.
 3. Go to http://localhost:9021 => Topics=> create topics `customer`, `order` and `order-to-ktable` (if they do not exist)
-4. Go to EventsListener class and execute main method to start REST Proxy (Jetty) which accesses Kafka Materialized view data through REST API
+4. Go to `EventsListener` class and execute main method to start REST Proxy (Jetty) which accesses Kafka Materialized view data through REST API
 5. Go to [http://localhost:8090/](http://localhost:8090/) to send events and retrieve and see data from Kafka Materialized views
-    > 1. This is new User Interface developed to simplify the process to send events and retrieve data
+    > 1. This new User Interface developed to simplify the process of sending events and retrieving data
-    > 2. Since, KafkaSender and Jetty Server run on different ports( you can run them as different applications), I used RestTemplate to get data from Kafka Materialized views and show it in HTML pages
+    > 2. Since, EventsSender application and Jetty Server run on different ports( you can run them as different applications), I used RestTemplate to get data from Kafka Materialized views and show it in HTML pages

 5. Skip this step if you followed step 5, otherwise use following web pages to send `customer, order and greetings` events
     - Go to the page `http://localhost:8090/create-customer` to send customer event